zmekkkz/graphql-ts-api/README.md

 # GraphQL TypeScript Project

-This project is a TypeScript application that connects to a PostgreSQL database using TypeORM.
-It includes an operator entity and provides a basic setup for database connection and querying.
+This project is a TypeScript application that implements a GraphQL API using Apollo Server and TypeORM for PostgreSQL database connectivity.
+It provides endpoints for querying operator data with TypeScript type safety.

 ## Project Structure